|

 Aristotle - Wikipedia

-Aristotle[A] (Attic Greek: Ἀριστοτέλης, romanized: Aristotélēs; [B] 384–322 BC) was an ancient Greek philosopher and polymath.
-His writings cover a broad range of subjects spanning the natural sciences, philosophy, linguistics, economics, politics, psychology, and the arts.
+Aristotle[A] (Ancient Greek: Ἀριστοτέλης, romanized: Aristotélēs; [B] 384–322 BC) was an ancient Greek philosopher and polymath.
+His writings span the natural sciences, philosophy, linguistics, economics, politics, psychology, and the arts.
+As the founder of the Peripatetic school of philosophy in the Lyceum in Athens, he began the wider Aristotelian tradition that followed ...

 Aristotle | Biography, Works, Quotes, Philosophy, Ethics, & Facts ...